beardymcjohnface/workshop2022/pages/kraken.md

 Kraken is a tool which provides DNA sequences with taxonomic labels by examining the k-mers within a query sequence.
 In this tutorial we will use Kraken to determine the lowest common ancestor (LCA) for each sequence.

 ## Getting started
-To run kraken, we require a database which allow us to determine the taxonomy of our sequences based on our k-mers.
+To run kraken, we require a database which allow us to determine the taxonomy of our sequences based on k-mers.
 A kraken2 database has already been downloaded for us and is located at `/data/kraken`

 ## Running Kraken
 Kraken has already been installed for us.
 We can run kraken on our sequences by running the command

 ```
-kraken2 --threads 4 --memory-mapping --db /data/kraken2/ --report kraken_report.txt --use-names --quick --output kraken_output.txt good_out_R1/*
+kraken2 --threads 4 --memory-mapping --db /data/kraken2/ --report kraken_report.txt --use-names utput kraken_output.txt good_out_R1/*
 ```

 In this command: